factal/web-waterpaint/docs/overview.md

 ## Surface Tension Relaxation

-Immediately after projection the solver evaluates a capillary relaxation pass.
-The shader samples `H`, `W`, and `UV`, builds a Laplacian of the local height field, and weights it by neighbour occupancy so that only thin, weakly supported filaments are affected.
-Regions that are already moving quickly (`|UV| > uVelocityLimit`) are ignored to avoid fighting strong advection.
-The remaining strands receive an inward pull proportional to `uStrength × curvature × wetness`, and segments thinner than `uBreakThreshold` can be snapped away using `uSnapStrength` to clear numerical cobwebs.
+Immediately after projection `WatercolorSimulation.step` calls `applySurfaceTension`, swapping the `H` ping-pong target and rendering the dedicated `SURFACE_TENSION_FRAGMENT`.
+The shader samples `H`, `W`, and `UV`, builds a Laplacian of the local height field, and multiplies it by a neighbour occupancy mask so that only thin, weakly supported filaments are affected.
+Wetting and velocity gates (`wetGate`, `velocityGate`) ensure dry patches or cells moving faster than `uVelocityLimit` remain untouched.
+The remaining strands receive an inward pull proportional to `uStrength × curvature × wetGate × uDt`, gently retracting the protrusions before advection.

+After the contraction pass computes a tentative height, the shader evaluates a second isolation mask.
+Segments thinner than `uBreakThreshold` can be blended toward zero using `uSnapStrength`, letting very fine filaments snap apart instead of lingering as floating-point noise.

 Artist-facing controls map to `SimulationParams.surfaceTension`: